Basic Binary IPC

 perform communication.
 Once a socket is no longer required, its

-resources must be released using the CLOSE-SOCKET
+resources must be released using the CLOSE-SOCKET function.

 (defgeneric close-socket (object))

-A socket has been closed if the predicate SOCKET-CLOSED-P
+A socket has been closed if the predicate SOCKET-CLOSED-P is

-non NIL
+non NIL.

 Objects implementing the socket protocol inherit from the SOCKET